Time delay estimation in unresolved lensed quasars: Conclusions

 \section{Conclusions}

-In this work, a new class of methods based on DL to extract the time delay between unresolved quasar light curves has been presented.
-Our method is motivated by two main factors: first and foremost, by the existing tension on the estimated values of $H_0$, the Hubble constant.
-Second, by the necessity to process and extract information from unresolved quasar light curves, which are usually made available by small/medium scale astronomical observatories.
-Our experimental evaluation shows that the approach performs excellently on simulated data describing two different lensed quasar systems. \\ The method here proposed has several advantages compared to classical approaches: first, as previously mentioned, it is designed to process unresolved light curves which represent the main type of data small/medium sized telescopes are expected to provide.
-Second, after an amortization phase due to network training, inference time is very small, which is a desirable property for online applications.
-Third, the method is fully data-driven, its performance scales favourably with the dataset size and it makes little to none assumptions on the nature of the time-delay estimation problem. \\ On the other hand, the current implementation is still affected by some limitations that open new interesting research questions.
-Specifically, the method is highly reliant on the quality of the simulated data and on their level of fidelity with respect to real quasar light curves.
-Preliminary experiments based on transferring the proposed approach to real data, not reported in this version of the manuscript, show a degradation in performance imputable to the above observation.
-This problem is a manifestation of the sim2real gap phenomenon described in Sec. \ref{sec:test_approach}.
-In order to alleviate it, the gap between training and test data must be reduced as much as possible.
-On the other hand, one can take advantage of the combination of the sim2real gap phenomenon and our method to quantify the quality of the simulated data: the better the performance of the network, the closer the simulator grasps the details of the data it is trying to emulate.
-One last future improvement to the method here discussed is to process irregularly sampled time series which are commonly encountered in the context of cosmological applications.
-These new possibilities will be investigated in future publications.
+In this work, a new class of deep learning-based methods has been used to extract the time delay between GLQs unresolved light curves.
+The method is motivated by the existing tension on the estimated values of $H_0$, which can only be resolved by reducing the uncertainty on $H_0$.
+In this respect, there is the necessity to increase the number of analysed GLQs by processing and extracting information from unresolved quasar light curves, which can be typically provided by small/medium telescopes.
+The obtained results show that the proposed approach performs nicely on mock data describing two different lensed quasar systems.
+Moreover, it has several advantages compared to classical approaches: first, it is designed to process unresolved light curves which represent the majority of the data that small/medium sized telescopes are expected to provide.
+Second, the method is fully data-driven: its performances scale easily with the dataset size and it makes little to no assumptions on the nature of the time-delay estimation problem.